Arjun-C-S/quarkjs/ARCHITECTURE.md

 ---

+## 7. Sandbox Limitations

+> ⚠️ **QuarkJS is a cooperative sandbox — not a security boundary.**

+The sandbox prevents **accidental** crashes, runaway scripts, and resource exhaustion.
+It does not prevent **malicious** code.

+**What the sandbox enforces:**

+- Memory limit via `JS_SetMemoryLimit`
+- Execution timeout via interrupt handler
+- Restricted API surface — scripts can only call what the host explicitly registers
+- Module path jail — imports cannot escape the configured root

+**What the sandbox does not protect against:**

+- Malicious scripts crafted to exploit edge cases
+- Stack exhaustion via deep recursion (`JS_SetMaxStackSize` helps but is not perfect)
+- Memory fragmentation under adversarial allocation patterns
+- Side-channel attacks or speculative execution exploits

+**If you are embedding QuarkJS in a multi-tenant product where scripts come from untrusted users, add process-level isolation (e.g. separate OS processes or containers) around the runtime.** The sandbox alone is not sufficient for that threat model.

+For the intended use cases — plugin systems, automation engines, SaaS customization, IoT — where scripts come from developers or controlled users, the sandbox is appropriate and effective.

+---

-## 7. Core Components
+## 8. Core Components

-### 7.1 Runtime Manager — `src/runtime/runtime.rs`
+### 8.1 Runtime Manager — `src/runtime/runtime.rs`

 The central orchestrator.
 All other components are owned and driven by the Runtime Manager.
 This is the entry point for both the Rust API and (in Milestone 3) the C API.
-It is not a layer in the execution pipeline — it is the system that runs the pipeline.
+It is not a stage in the execution pipeline — it is the system that owns and runs all components including the event loop scheduler.

 Responsibilities:
 - Initialize and own the QuickJS `JSRuntime` and `JSContext`
 - Coordinate component startup and shutdown order
 - Expose the host-facing API (`register_function`, `eval_script`, `call_export`)
-- Drive the event loop tick internally
+- Drive the event loop tick internally on each execution cycle

-### 7.2 Engine Wrapper — `src/engine/quickjs_wrapper.rs`
+### 8.2 Engine Wrapper — `src/engine/quickjs_wrapper.rs`

 Wraps the QuickJS C engine and provides a safe Rust interface. **Use `rquickjs` — do not write raw FFI bindings from scratch.**